LightMem: Lightweight and Efficient Memory-Augmented Generation: Abstract

 \section{Abstract}

 Despite their remarkable capabilities, Large Language Models (LLMs) struggle to effectively leverage historical interaction information in dynamic and complex environments.
 Memory systems enable LLMs to move beyond stateless interactions by introducing persistent information storage, retrieval, and utilization mechanisms.
 However, existing memory systems often introduce substantial time and computational overhead.
 To this end, we introduce a new memory system called \textbf{LightMem}, which strikes a balance between the performance and efficiency of memory systems.
 Inspired by the Atkinson–Shiffrin model of human memory, \textbf{LightMem} organizes memory into three complementary stages.
 First, cognition-inspired sensory memory rapidly filters irrelevant information through lightweight compression and groups information according to their topics.
 Next, topic-aware short-term memory consolidates these topic-based groups, organizing and summarizing content for more structured access.
 Finally, long-term memory with sleep-time update employs an offline procedure that decouples consolidation from online inference.
-Experiments on \textsc{LongMemEval} with GPT and Qwen backbones show that \textbf{LightMem} outperforms strong baselines in accuracy (up to 10.9\% gains) while reducing token usage by up to 117×, API calls by up to 159×, and runtime by over 12×.
+On \textsc{LongMemEval} and \textsc{LoCoMo}, using GPT and Qwen backbones, \textbf{LightMem} consistently surpasses strong baselines, improving QA accuracy by up to 7.7\% / 29.3\%, reducing total token usage by up to 38$\times$ / 20.9$\times$ and API calls by up to 30$\times$ / 55.5$\times$, while purely online test-time costs are even lower, achieving up to 106$\times$ / 117$\times$ token reduction and 159$\times$ / 310$\times$ fewer API calls.
 The code is available at \href{https://github.com/zjunlp/LightMem}{https://github.com/zjunlp/LightMem}.